Steh/steh.github.io/_posts/2025-04-30-baselining.md

 ## Baselining with Z-Score

 Baselining with Z-Score is a statistical method used to identify anomalies by measuring how far a data point is from the mean in terms of standard deviations.

-Here's how you can use it in Splunk:
+> **The Empirical Rule [1][def1], [2][def5]**
+>  - 68% of data falls within ±1 standard deviation
+>  - 95% falls within ±2 standard deviations
+>  - 99.7% falls within ±3 standard deviations

 ### Steps to Baseline with Z-Score